Navid200/xDrip/docs/Nightscout/Maintenance.md

 ## Maintenance
 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Nightscout](../Nightscout_page.md) >> [Google Cloud](./GoogleCloud.md) >> Maintenance

+We are evaluating an alternative to noip.com, which will not require this maintenance.
+It should be released soon.

 Once a month, you will receive an email informing you that your hostname is expiring.
 ![](./images/Expiring.png)